gpaumier/gp2/src/pages/play.rst

 .. sidebar::

-   .. [#antilibrary] `Umberto Eco’s Antilibrary: Why Unread Books Are More Valuable to Our Lives than Read Ones <https://www.themarginalian.org/2015/03/24/umberto-eco-antilibrary/>`__.
+   .. [#antilibrary] `Umberto Eco's Antilibrary: Why Unread Books Are More Valuable to Our Lives than Read Ones <https://www.themarginalian.org/2015/03/24/umberto-eco-antilibrary/>`__.
 Maria Popova.
 The Marginalian, 2015.

    .. [#tsundoku] `Tsundoku <https://en.wikipedia.org/wiki/Tsundoku>`__ (積ん読) is Japanese slang for the practice of "acquiring reading materials but letting them pile up in one's home without reading them."